Anerkiki/pokemon-island-resort/README.md

 <details>
 <summary>Issue & Solution:</summary>

-**Issue:** When deploying the website, I noticed that the background image in the main section was far too zoomed in when on mobile/tablet view, making it appear pixelated.

-The background image I used as a background was being stretched too much by the height of too much page content - especially on mobile screens where boxes being stacked on top of each other made the page even taller - which resulted in the background image being very zoomed in, making the image look pixelated.
+**Issue:** The image I used as a background was being stretched too much by the height of too much page content - especially on mobile screens where boxes being stacked on top of each other made the page even taller - which resulted in the background image being very zoomed in, making the image look pixelated.

 |  |  |
 | :---: | :---: |